One of the primary indicators of genuine happiness is stability. Without real stability, happiness is fleeting.

 The stronger your real and perceived sense of stability – a combination of emotional stability and functional stability – the greater your capacity for lasting happiness.

-Happiness without stability (real & perceived stability) is a transient, conditional feeling based on the experience of pleasure.
-One could call that state “feeling happy”, as in they feel happy in the current situation or under current conditions, but it would be inappropriate to define that mere feeling state as actually ‘being’ happy, as in being a happy person.
+Happiness without stability is a transient, conditional feeling based on the experience of pleasure.
+One could call that state “feeling happy”, as in they feel happy in the current situation or under current conditions, but it would be inappropriate to define that mere feeling-state as actually ‘being’ happy, as in being a happy person.

-Thus, the primary difference in being able to genuinely and correctly say “I AM happy”, as opposed to “I FEEL happy”, is stability.
+Thus, the essential difference in being able to genuinely and correctly say “I AM happy”, as opposed to “I FEEL happy”, is stability.

-If you focus on conscious stability (including emotional and functional stability) then genuine happiness is more likely follow, assuming that’s your intention.
+If you focus on conscious stability (including emotional and functional stability) then genuine happiness is more likely follow, assuming you have the general intention of being generally happy.
 If you disregard stability and only seek emotional happiness by way of conditional pleasure, you will only ‘feel’ happy under certain conditions, and that feeling will be relatively short-lived and ultimately inauthentic.

 When you’re truly happy, tough situations and bad conditions aren’t all that bad – the intensity of negative experience is less, and the negative emotional effects are less.
 Simply put, when you’re not a genuinely happy person, the more you’ll feel bad when conditions are bad.

 When you’re genuinely happy, situational conditions don’t matter all that much, whereas when you’re not actually happy you can only feel happiness when ‘good’ conditions are making you happy.